220.127.116.11 Termination of MOB

 Payment of MOB must cease when a recipient no longer satisfies the qualification criteria.
 However, the date of cessation depends upon the reason the recipient no longer qualifies.
 In any case, payment of MOB continues for a period after the disqualifying event.
 This period is known as the 'period of grace'.
 The reasons for termination of MOB include:

-- exemption from the NSA or YA activity test,
+- exemption from the JSP or YA activity test

 - cessation of registration with an employment services provider, OR